surifirstpin/biplus_documentation/DatabaseConnection.md

 ## SSH
 In case if you are connecting BiPlus to your database without using SSH tunnel,you can go ahead with Database Configuration

-In case if you are connecting through SSH tunnel ,you need to provide thenfollowing information to BiPlus analyst:
+In case if you are connecting through SSH tunnel ,you need to provide thefollowing information to BiPlus analyst:

 IP address or DNS name of the database server
 SSH port of the database server